-Hilltop Lakes continues to be a residential market that is obviously isolated itself from other residential markets in the area.
+Hilltop Lakes and Lake Limestone Residential properties continue to be two separate residential markets that obviously isolated themselves from other residential markets in the area.
 Hilltop Lakes is largely a retirement community with a private golf course, airplane runway and numerous lakes with lake front building opportunities.
 This area has separated itself from the remainder of Leon County with a historical record of sales that continue to lead the county with regard to price per square foot.
-While this market is subject to the same driving forces that affect all markets (size. location, time, style and design, etc.), the amenities available to the homeowners in this area are the driving force that divides and elevates this market from the typical housing market in other areas of the county.
+While this market is subject to the same driving forces that affect all markets (size, location, time, style and design, etc.), the amenities available to the homeowners in this area are the driving force that divides and elevates this market from the typical housing market in other areas of the county.
 Homes that sell within this market are not considered to be comparable to other homes located outside the Hilltop Lakes market area and vice versa.
-Only the Hilltop Lakes market has illustrated any type of slowdown in the past couple of years.
-After undergoing a large reappraisal in 2010, this market began to show some signs of an extended period of growth and high prices as prices leveled off and stabilized in 2015 and 2016.
-During 2017, growth in the Hilltop Lakes market begin to once again illustrate signs of slight inflation in the houses within this market as a number of sales clearly indicated growth in the market.
-This particular market for 2018 and 2019 is being monitored very closely with anticipated growth in the year 2019.
-Values are anticipated to increase during that year.
+Hilltop, just like other areas of the market, has realized a substantial increase in value over the past two years.
+The increase has resulted in a high increase in the residential values in the area.
+This particular market for 2018 and 2019 was monitored very closely with expected growth in the year 2020.
+Values were increased during 2022 and are expected to continue into the coming years.